In Phone Call With Xi, Trump Reaffirms U.S. Commitment To One-China Policy

 Beijing considers Taiwan a province of China; the U.S. position is by design ambiguous, asserting that China and Taiwan are both parts of "one China."

 A White House statement called the conversation "lengthy" and "extremely cordial."
-The two leaders extended wishes to the other's peoples, and issued invitations to each other's countries.
+The two leaders extended wishes to the other's peoples, and issued invitations to their respective countries.

 Trump appeared to break his awkward post-inauguration silence with Beijing when the White House announced on Thursday that he had sent a letter to Xi, expressing hopes for a "constructive relationship" and offering wishes for a prosperous "Year of the Rooster."
 The letter was sent nearly two weeks after the start of Chinese New Year.